civicrm/cv/doc/plugins.md

 ## Commands

-You can register new subcommands within `cv`. `cv` is built around [Symfony Console 5.x](https://symfony.com/doc/5.x/components/console.html), so commands must extend a suitable base-class, such as:
+You can register new subcommands within `cv`. `cv` includes the base-class from Symfony Console, and its adds another base-class.
+Compare:

 * `CvDeps\Symfony\Component\Console\Command\Command` is the original building-block from Symfony Console.
-This may be suitable for some basic commands.
-This is largely documented by upstream.
+It can define and parse CLI arguments, but it does *not* bootstrap CiviCRM or CMS.
+It may be suitable for some basic commands.
+Documentation is provided by upstream.
 * `Civi\Cv\Command\CvCommand` (v0.3.56+) is an extended version.
-It can automatically boot CiviCRM and CMS.
+It automatically boots CiviCRM and CMS.
 It handles common options like `--user`, `--hostname`, and `--level`, and it respect environment-variables like `CIVICRM_BOOT`.

-For this document, we focus on `CvCommand` because it's more appropriate for `cv` subcommands.
+For this document, we focus on `CvCommand`.

 Subcommands can be written in a few coding-styles, such as the *fluent-object* style or a *structured-class* style.
 Compare: